DragonKnightOfBreeze/Starbound-Text/README_en.md

 Main Feature:

 1. Syntax analysis.
-2. Code highlight by related color and code completion for color markers.
+2. Code completion and code folding for color markers.
-3. Code folding for color markers
+3. Code hignlight by related color for colorful text.
 4. Dynamic template for quickly inserting colored text.
 Enter`color` in the correct position to see it.

 Note: